CDPHE-bioinformatics/CDPHE-SARS-CoV-2/docs/assembly_workflow.md

 This workflow was developed for the assembly of Illumina 150 bp paired-end read data using the Illumina Nextera XT library prep protocol.
 The workflow accepts "sample" as the root entity type.
 The workflow will:

+1. Perform human read scrubbing on the fastq files using [hostile](https://github.com/bede/hostile) if `scrub_reads` is set to true.
-1. Use Seqyclean to quality filter and trim raw fastq files
+2. Use Seqyclean to quality filter and trim raw fastq files
     - Seqyclean parameters include a minimum read length set to 70 bp and quality trimming set to a minimum Phred quality score of 30.
-2. Run FastQC on both the raw and cleaned reads
+3. Run FastQC on both the raw and cleaned reads
-3. Align reads to the reference genome using bwa and then sort the bam by coordinates using Samtools
+4. Align reads to the reference genome using bwa and then sort the bam by coordinates using Samtools
-4. Use iVar trim to trim primer regions and then sort the trimmed bam by coordinates using Samtools
+5. Use iVar trim to trim primer regions and then sort the trimmed bam by coordinates using Samtools
-5. Use iVar variants to call variants from the trimmed and sorted bam
+6. Use iVar variants to call variants from the trimmed and sorted bam
    - iVar variants parameters include a minimum quality score set to 20, a minimum variant base frequency set to 0.6 and a minimum read depth set to 10.
-6. Use iVar consensus to call the consensus genome sequence from the trimmed and sorted bam
+7. Use iVar consensus to call the consensus genome sequence from the trimmed and sorted bam
    - iVar consensus parameters include a minimum quality score set to 20, a minimum variant base frequency set to 0.6 and a minimum read depth set to 10.
-7. Use Samtools flagstat, stats, and coverage to output statistics from the bam
+8. Use Samtools flagstat, stats, and coverage to output statistics from the bam
-8. Rename the fasta header of consensus sequences in the GISAID-acceptable format: CO-CDPHE-{sample_id}
+9. Rename the fasta header of consensus sequences in the GISAID-acceptable format: CO-CDPHE-{sample_id}
-9. Calculate the percent coverage using the `calc_percent_coverage.py` script available in the [python_scripts](https://github.com/CDPHE-bioinformatics/CDPHE-SARS-CoV-2/tree/main/workflows/python_scripts) directory of this repo.
+10. Calculate the percent coverage using the `calc_percent_coverage.py` script available in the [python_scripts](https://github.com/CDPHE-bioinformatics/CDPHE-SARS-CoV-2/tree/main/workflows/python_scripts) directory of this repo.

 ![SC2_illumina_pe_assembly.wdl workflow diagram](img/SC2_illumina_pe_assembly.png)